M0ngi/Public-CTF-Tasks/2023/NCSC/README.md

 print('\n'.join([str(i) + "- " + inv[op[i]] + " " + str(op[i+1]) for i in range(0, len(op)-1, 2) if inv.get(op[i])]))
 ```

+I won't be going into the details for this however, you can check the list of opcodes [here](https://docs.python.org/3.9/library/dis.html).
 The shortest bytecode & arguments I reached are the following:

 ```python
 opcode = "g\\x00j\\x00j\\x01\\xa0\\x02\\xa1\\x00}\\x00" + \